GCP Reference Architecture

 - Deployments with deep auditing and security requirements

-- When networks hosting the foundation need to connect back to an internal network via VPN or interconnect
+- When networks hosting the foundation need to connect back to an internal network through a VPN or interconnect

 A single-project VPC lets the platform architect give Pivotal Platform full access to the VPC and its resources, which makes configuration easier.
 Pivotal recommends single-project VPC architecture for: